 What is the Residence Hall Association?

-Part of the RHA mission statement is to aid the Office of Residence Life in maintaining and improving living conditions for all residential students.
+The Residence Hall Association (RHA) is a unique student-run organization that exists to improve the quality of life of Hofstra residential students by offering social and educational programs based on students' interests, as well as promoting a safe, supportive and welcoming community.Part of the RHA mission statement is to aid the Office of Residence Life in maintaining and improving living conditions for all residential students.
 With this in mind the Residence Hall Association is a body that the University looks to for input on important policy matters relating to the residence halls.

-Residence Hall Association 2017-2018 Executive Board Members:
+Residence Hall Association 2018-2019 Executive Board Members:

 Amber Hurt is the Advisor for RHA.
 Amber is also the Resident Director for Nassau/Suffolk.
 Amber attended SUNY Old Westbury for undergrad and as an RA served as the Hall Council Liaison under RHA.
 Amber is also an alumna of Hofstra University.
 She received her Master’s degree in Higher Education and Leadership Policy Studies.
 Amber is looking forward to developing new programs and improving on campus living experiences for residential students.

 Colleen Todd is the President of RHA.
 She is from Durham, New Hampshire and majoring in International Business and minoring in Spanish and Music.
 She is also a part of the Dual Degree program with Dongbei University and will graduate with a Bachelor of Science in Global Business from this Chinese university.
 Initially, she joined RHA as Treasurer to contribute to the student involvement on campus and be a part of the Residence Life community.
 As current President of RHA, she is excited to continue the development, diversity and enjoyment of RHA’s events.